NijiDigital/NetworkStack/README.md

 Using [CocoaPods](https://guides.cocoapods.org) is the recommended way :

 - In your Podfile, add `use_frameworks!` and pod `NetworkStack` to your main and test targets.
-- Run `pod repo update` to make CocoaPods aware of the latest available Realm versions.
+- Run `pod repo update` to make CocoaPods aware of the latest available `NetworkStack` versions.
 - Simply add `pod 'NetworkStack'` to your `Podfile`.

 ```ruby